keynmol/tree-sitter-grammar-lsp/README.md

 ![2022-08-03 15 39 29](https://user-images.githubusercontent.com/1052965/182636739-3f63349b-2336-4afa-8fc9-767b392df25b.gif)

+## Installation

-1. Grab a release from https://github.com/keynmol/grammar-js-lsp/releases/ tab
+1. Grab a release from https://github.com/keynmol/tree-sitter-grammar-lsp/releases/ tab

+   Alternatively, you can build it locally by running `sbt buildDev` - the binaries for all platforms will be put in the `/bin/` folder
 2. Configure your editor, here's the instructions for Neovim:

 Put this in your `init.lua`: